Access to HE Diploma (Social Sciences)Study level: Access courses

-Formal qualifications are not mandatory, instead a Numeracy and Literacy assessment will be needed.
-An interview will also be required so that our tutors are satisfied that you can benefit from the course and be able to cope with the future requirements of studying in higher education.
+As part of the application process, an interview and a literacy and numeracy assessment will be required so that our tutors are satisfied that you can benefit from the course and be able to cope with the future requirements of studying in higher education.

 Fees and funding

 You may qualify for an Advanced Learner Loan.
 Visit the Advanced Learner Loan website for full information and to check your eligibility.
 If you are eligible and awarded an Advanced Learner Loan, and successfully complete an eligible Higher Education course, the outstanding balance from your Access course could be written off.